-- Are a Looked After Child, either in Stockton or other LA; - Have previously been a Looked After, are adopted; or became subject to a child arrangements order or special guardianship order;
+- Are a Child in Our Care (CIOC) either in Stockton or another LA; - Have previously been a Child in Our Care (CIOC), are adopted or became subject to a child arrangements order or special guardianship order;

-Have a Statement of Special Educational (SEN) or Education Health & Care Plan (EHCP) naming the school in question.
+• Have a Statement of Special Educational (SEN) or Education Health & Care Plan (EHCP) naming the school in question.

-As the law requires that children and young people in any or all of these categories must be admitted.
+The law requires that children and young people in any or all of these categories must be admitted.